bandprotocol/bandchain-docs/docs/theshold-signature-scheme/04-request-tss-signature.md

 # Requesting a TSS Signature

-The Threshold Signature Scheme (TSS) Signing Process enables users to request a TSS group to sign various types of messages in a secure and decentralized manner.
+The Threshold Signature Scheme (TSS) Signing Process enables users to request a BandChain TSS group to sign various types of messages in a secure and decentralized manner.
 This ensures that sensitive cryptographic operations, such as signing transactions, verifying oracle results, and price feed data aggregation, are performed without exposing private key material.

 ## Requesting a Signature